avazquezcode/mockitfast/CONTRIBUTING.md

 > **_NOTE:_**  Later on I will create a documentation specifying exactly the capabilities / supported options.

 You can configure your mocked API in the [router.json](./router.json) file.
+You can modify it on the run, while the service is running and the changes will be impacted on runtime.
+This is achieved using a really simple [file watcher](./src/watcher.py)

 ## Swagger